usaid-cs/yesterday-i-learned/business.md

 ![Pls deliver](https://i.redd.it/iznqp1y5vs4z.jpg)

+- The [Friedman doctrine](https://en.wikipedia.org/wiki/Friedman_doctrine) says that a company's sole responsibility is to its shareholders, and no one else; maximise returns to shareholders.
 - Big companies give employees actual goals.
 You need to meet those goals to be promoted.
 - [Responsibilities of a CEO (among other things)](http://blog.staply.co/startup-legal-do-it-by-yourself)
 - Acquisition is one of the things most CEOs delay until it is too late.